SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: The benchmark

 The dataset proposed for this challenge consists of 209 PDB entries, each one containing a protein in different conformations experimentally determined via NMR measurements.
 This leads to about $5,000$ surfaces, annotated with physicochemical properties.
 Some example of proteins in different conformational states are provided in Figure \ref{fig:dataset_conformations}.

-Model surfaces were built starting from the PDB files of proteins used in the SHREC 2019 \cite{shrec2019}.
+Model surfaces were built starting from the PDB files of proteins used in the 2019 SHREC track \cite{shrec2019}.
+These proteins were experimentally captures with the NMR technique and contain also orthologous structures thus making possible to consider multiple levels of similarity.
 NMR structures natively include hydrogen atoms, which do not need to be modelled.
 Importantly, these structures encompass a number of energetically favourable conformations of the same protein, representing important regions of the corresponding conformational space.
 Each individual conformation structure was first separated into a unique PDB file.
 Then, its molecular surface (MS) was calculated and triangulated by means of the NanoShaper computational tool, choosing the Connolly Solvent Excluded Surface model \cite{Connolly}, and default parameters \cite{DeCherchi2013}.
 The vertices of the triangulated surfaces were stored in OFF\footnote{https://segeval.cs.princeton.edu/public/off\_format.html} format.

 Each surface model was accompanied by a file with physicochemical information, in TXT format.
 Each row of the TXT file corresponds to a vertex of the triangulation in the OFF file (in the same order); each row in the TXT file contains the physicochemical properties evaluated at the corresponding vertex in the OFF file.
 An example of protein surface equipped with physicochemical properties is provided in Figure \ref{fig:dataset}: more specifically, Figure \ref{fig:dataset}(a) exhibits the original triangulated surface, while Figures \ref{fig:dataset}(b-d) represent the three provided physicochemical properties as scalar values on the protein surface.